 For example, bones contain a large percentage of collagen as well.
 So theoretically, collagen supplementation prior to any exercise involving jarring impulses (e.g. jumping) that could stimulate bone remodelling, could potentially reduce the risk of fractures.

 Collagen supplementation could also help reduce the risk of tendon and ligament injuries too.
 But this is mostly theoretical, so I wouldn’t read too much into this hypothesis yet.

 Further Areas of Research

 There are a lot of areas for future research.
-Personally, I see it as one of the newer areas of nutrition research that could have a decent impact on the sporting world and I’m excited to be up to date with it right from the start.
+Personally, I see it as one of the newer areas of nutrition research that could have an impact on the sporting world.
+I’m excited to be up to date with it right from the start.

 For starters, the comparison between whey protein and collagen supplementation in terms of the impact on collagen synthesis rates will be interesting.
 I’m under the impression that collagen supplementation will be superior for that, but it will be great to see the research when it comes out to either confirm my assumptions or adjust my thinking around the topic.